Rakesh-cs/Android-nano-degree-projects-/ScoreKeeperApp/Readme.md

 # ScoreKeeper APP
-This is  MY first ScoreKeeper app.
-So I made it project whwn was give by udacity as part of nano degree  and will let you  You what I have done .
+This is  MY first ScoreKeeper.This is a part of nano degree provided by udacity and will let you  You what I have done .

 This app keeps score points in the game of baseball.
 The screen is divided into two parts, every part consists of